assertj/assertj/CONTRIBUTING.md

 Thank you for your interest in contributing to AssertJ!

-We appreciate your effort and to make sure that your pull request is easy to review, we ask you to make note of the following guidelines including legal contributor agreement:
+We appreciate your effort and to make sure that your pull request is easy to review, we ask you to note the following guidelines including legal contributor agreement:

 * If you contribute to Java 8 feature (3.x versions), please work in **master** branch.
 * If you contribute to Java 7 feature (2.x versions), please work in **2.x** branch.